openethereum/openethereum.github.io/Chain-specification.md

 `"forkBlock"` block number of the latest fork that should be checked
 `"forkCanonHash"` hash of the canonical block at `forkBlock`

 **`"accounts"`** contains optional contents of the genesis block, such as simple accounts with balances or contracts.
-Usually the standard Ethereum builtin contracts will be present which enable usage of Solidity programming language:
+Parity does not include the standard Ethereum builtin contracts by default.
+These are necessary when writing new contracts in Solidity, since compiled Solidity often refers to them.
+To make the chain behave like the public Ethereum chain the 4 contracts need to be included in the spec file, as shown in the example below:

 ```
 "accounts": {
     "0x0000000000000000000000000000000000000001": { "balance": "1", "builtin": { "name": "ecrecover", "pricing": { "linear": { "base": 3000, "word": 0 } } } },